Ruiz-Healy Art company logo

 Publications

-Graciela Iturbide, Eyes to Fly With, Portraits, Self Portraits and other Photographs, The University of Texas Press, p.
+Graciela Iturbide, Eyes to Fly With, Portraits, Self Portraits, and Other Photographs.
+Austinn: The University of Texas Press, 2006, p.
 113 (Illustrated)

 Radical Women: Latin American Art, 1960–1985, Hammer Museum, Los Angeles, CA; traveling to Brooklyn Museum of Art, Brooklyn, NY and Pinacoteca de São Paulo, São Paulo, Brazil; curators: Cecilia Fajardo-Hill and Andrea Giunta with Marcela Guerrero, former curatorial fellow, in collaboration with Connie Butler, chief curator, Hammer Museum (catalogue), 2017-18, p.
 122 (illustrated)

-Graciela Iturbide, Images of the Spirit, p.
+Iturbide, Graciela, Alfredo López Austin and Roberto Tejada.
+Images of the Spirit.
+New York: Aperture, 1996 p.
 42 (Illustrated)

 Graciela Iturbide, Fundacion Mapfre, Madrid, Spain, exhibition Book - front cover